LostMyTriforce/gessa/README.md

 **You need the font "Agency FB" in order to use GeSSA properly.**

 # The terms for using GeSSA
-_The ammended terms will come into effect upon the release of Build 60._
+_The amended terms will come into effect upon the release of Build 60._
 ### General
 GeSSA (The "Controller" and "Sidebar") will require access to your AppData folder and will ONLY USE ITS PERSONAL FOLDER to create, edit and delete your settings and level data files that the controller application uses.
 GeSSA will not alter any other files within your device.